rahulrathore44/APITestingWithKatalonStudio7.x/README.md

-# API Testing With KatalonStudio 7.x
+# API Testing With Katalon Studio 7.x

 Katalon Studio is a comprehensive tool set for web and mobile app automation testing.
 This repo is for Katalon Studio version 7.4.x